sbromberger/LightGraphs.jl/README.md

 other information, for example) is expected to be stored outside of the graph structure itself.
 Such data lends itself to storage in more traditional and better-optimized mechanisms.

+Additional functionalities can be found in the companion package [LightGraphsExtras.jl](https://github.com/JuliaGraphs/LightGraphsExtras.jl).

+## Documentation
+Full documentation available at [GitHub Pages](https://juliagraphs.github.io/LightGraphs.jl/latest).
+Documentation for methods is also available via the Julia REPL help system.

 ## Core Concepts
 A graph *G* is described by a set of vertices *V* and edges *E*: